-Opinion on the consolidated financial statements
+Our opinion on the consolidated financial statements is unmodified.

-In our opinion, the consolidated financial statements:
+In our opinion the consolidated financial statements:

-- give a true and fair view of the state of the Group's affairs as at 31 March 2015 and of its profit for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the EU; and - comply with the requirements of The Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Group's affairs as at 31 March 2016 and of the Group's profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of The Companies (Guernsey) Law, 2008.